For Senate rules arbiter, minimum wage is latest minefield

 But Senate rules require that items in such a bill must have a substantial budget impact that is not “merely incidental” to the language’s main intended purpose.

-MacDonough has been meeting with Democrats who've tried persuading her that their minimum wage provision meets that test, and Republicans who've told her it doesn't.
+MacDonough has been meeting with Democrats who have tried convincing her that their minimum wage provision meets that test and with Republicans who have told her it doesn't.
 Democrats want to raise the federal floor, fixed at $7.25 hourly since 2009, to $15 over five years.

 The Senate usually heeds the parliamentarian's advice, which is whispered to the senator presiding over the chamber.
 But the majority party will on rare occasion force a vote to overrule the parliamentarian.